jpeccia/jpeccia/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=451776&height=120&section=header"/>

+# Hello there, stranger

+I don't really know how you landed here, but I will try to show a little bit about myself for you. ;)

-### About me
+## About

-I am a Full Stack Developer specialized in Java and Spring Framework (Spring Boot, Spring Data...) with knowledge in TypeScript, React.js, Golang, and C.

-My first contact with Java was in 2013, when I started experimenting and "editing" existing code for fun.
+I am a Software Engineer.
+My first contact with Tech World was in 2013, when i started modifying codes for fun in Java(Minecraft Server Files) and Lua(MTA scripts)

-Since 2022, I’ve been refining my skills by working on projects and taking courses.
-During my technical electronics course, leveraging my experience as a programming tutor, I initiated an interactive Chess project using Arduino as a final project.
+In 2022, During my technical electronics course, leveraging my experience as a programming tutor, I initiated an interactive Chess project using Arduino as a final project.
 From early on, I’ve applied a methodology of understanding problems and creating solutions for them.

 As a programming tutor, I taught C and Java to over 80 students in Automation and Electrical Engineering courses.